How Can I Repair My Stomach Lining?

 Healing Your Stomach Lining

 Research shows that many diseases have their roots in the malfunctioning of the gastrointestinal tract, and gut-irritating substances are a significant part of the problem.
 Prescription and over-the-counter medications that cause inflammation and damage the mucosal (endothelial) lining of the gastrointestinal tract allow pathogenic microbes, including bacteria, viruses, and fungi, to enter the body and lay the foundation for disease.
-People often mistakenly believe that their prescription and OTC medications don’t come with side effects and may end up doing more harm than good.
+Many people mistakenly believe that their prescription and OTC medications don’t come with G.I. side effects, but instead, they often end up doing more harm than good.

 Thankfully, you can heal your stomach lining with some natural supplements that are easy to digest and filled with nutrients.

-Bovine colostrum is a fluid produced by cows in the few days immediately after giving birth, before the appearance of real milk.
-Colostrum is a rich source of proteins, carbs, and healthy fats, along with vitamins, minerals, and antibodies.
-Colostrum can have up to 100 times the antibody levels of regular cow’s milk.
+Bovine colostrum is the milk-like fluid produced by cows in the few days immediately after giving birth, before the appearance of true milk.
+Colostrum is a rich source of proteins, carbohydrates, and healthy fats, along with vitamins, minerals, growth factors, and antibodies.

-Bovine colostrum with liposomal delivery is an essential daily nutrient for healing and maintaining the delicate tight junctions that form the gut lining and prevent harmful bacteria from entering your body.
-It’s the only natural substance clinically proven to heal and prevent leaky gut caused by anti-inflammatory drugs.
+Bovine colostrum powder with liposomal delivery is an essential daily nutrient for maintaining the integrity of the tight junctions that comprise the gut lining and prevent harmful bacteria from entering your body via the bloodstream.
+It’s the only natural substance clinically proven to heal and prevent leaky gut caused by non-steroidal anti-inflammatory drugs (NSAIDs).
 Liposomal delivery (LD) is critical to protecting the bioactive components in colostrum for maximum effect in both the stomach and small intestine.
 The natural growth factors and hormones help to repair damaged cells and maintain tight junction integrity while feeding the good bacteria in your gut.
+Colostrum can be considered a prebiotic because of its ability to feed the good bacteria.

 Probiotics refer to the good bacteria that live within your gut.
-They help to break down food, absorb nutrients, and balance out the harmful bacteria.
-Some studies suggest that probiotics may even contribute to your immune functions.
+They help break down food, absorb nutrients, and balance out the harmful bacteria.
+Some studies suggest that probiotics may even contribute to immune functions.
 Imbalances in probiotics are often associated with damage to the gut and stomach lining and general digestive problems.
-Probiotic-rich foods and supplements can help to replenish the good bacteria in your gut and promote healing.
+Probiotic-rich foods and supplements can help to replenish the good gut bacteria and promote healing.
 Some probiotics you should incorporate into your diet include:

-- Lactobacillus acidophilus: acidophilus is a beneficial bacterium that exists naturally in the intestines and vagina.
-It is typically used as a probiotic to treat gastrointestinal infections due to an overgrowth of pathogenic bacteria as well as vaginal yeast infections.
+- Lactobacillus acidophilus: L. acidophilus is a beneficial bacterium that exists naturally in the intestines and vagina.
+It is typically used as a probiotic to treat gastrointestinal issues due to an overgrowth of pathogenic bacteria as well as vaginal yeast problems.
 L. acidophilus supplementation can help prevent diarrhea caused by antibiotics, and restoration of L. acidophilus colonies following a course of antibiotics is helpful for encouraging robust gut health.

-- Lactobacillus rhamnosus: rhamnosus assists in the prevention of pathogen-induced diarrhea, antibiotic-associated diarrhea, and nosocomial diarrhea.
-L. rhamnosus may lessen anxiety and ease depression, symptoms that may be caused by concurrent medications.
+- Lactobacillus rhamnosus: L. rhamnosus assists in the regulation of symptoms related to pathogen-induced diarrhea, antibiotic-associated diarrhea, and nosocomial diarrhea.
+L. rhamnosus may lessen anxiety and ease depression due to concurrent medications.
 Evidence suggests that L. rhamnosus’ existence in the microbiome is only transient and thus, exogenous supplementation is necessary.

 - Bifidobacterium bifidum: As a member of genus Bifidobacterium, bifidum is one of the most common probiotic bacteria found in the human body.
-As an exogenous probiotic, supplementation may reduce the risk of acute diarrhea and E. coli infections.
+As an exogenous probiotic, supplementation may reduce the risk of acute diarrhea and problems caused by E. coli.

 Along with these supplements, you can make some simple changes in your lifestyle to help heal your stomach lining.
 Diet tends to be the biggest contributor to gut damage.
 The standard American diet, which is high in sugar and saturated fats and low in dietary fiber, has been shown to drive inflammation.
-Try to avoid foods that are processed or contain added sugars and if inflammation continues try the leaky gut diet.
+Try to avoid foods that are processed or contain added sugars.

-Non-steroidal anti-inflammatory drugs (NSAIDs) and certain antibiotics may also contribute to stomach issues.
+Non-steroidal anti-inflammatory drugs (NSAIDs), opioids, corticosteroids, oral birth control pills, and certain antibiotics may also contribute to stomach and G.I. issues.
 Consult with your doctor and ask if you may be able to switch to an alternate medication while your stomach is healing.